 - Cook in large pot of salted water until tender.

-- While potatoes are cooking, melt 1 tbsp olive oil in large frying pan.
+- While potatoes are cooking, melt 1 tablespoon of olive oil in a large frying pan.

-- Add kale and cook over medium heat until softened and turn a vibrant green.
+- Add the kale and cook over medium heat until softened and turns a vibrant green.

 - Remove from heat, set aside.

-- In a small saucepan, add milk and 4 tbsp. butter.
-Heat until butter is melted.
+- In a small saucepan, add the milk and 4 tablespoons of butter.
+Heat until the butter is melted.

-- With potato masher or potato ricer, mash potatoes until fluffy.
+- With a potato masher or potato ricer, mash the potatoes until fluffy.

-- Stir in kale, season with salt and pepper.
+- Stir in the kale, season with salt and pepper.

-- Transfer to serving dish and top with dollop of butter.
+- Transfer to a serving dish and top with dollop of butter.